kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 We use a similar concept as already implemented in the node and service controller.
 Through node informers we register event handlers for the add, delete and update node events, where updates are filtered by certain criteria.
 To introduce the feature we establish a new feature gate called `CloudControllerManagerWatchBasedRoutesReconciliation`.

-Additionally, we introduce a new non-gated metric `route_controller_route_sync_total`, which tracks the number of route reconciliations.
-This metric can be used for A/B testing to evaluate the impact of watch based route reconciliation.

 #### Full reconcile

 The current route controller always does a “full reconcile”, looking at all routes inside the configured `ClusterCIDR` and all nodes and then taking action to create/update/delete any routes to match the expectation.